tvjames/kendo-docs/api/framework/kendo.md

 ##### namespace `Object`

-Optional namespace too look in when instantiating Kendo UI widgets.
+Optional namespace to look in when instantiating Kendo UI widgets.
 The valid namespaces are `kendo.ui`, `kendo.dataviz.ui` and `kendo.mobile.ui`.
-If omitted
-`kendo.ui` will be used.
+If omitted, `kendo.ui` will be used.

 ### observableHierarchy